cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ## Identifiable Abort {#abort}

 FROST does not provide robustness; i.e, all participants are required to complete the protocol honestly in order to generate a valid signature.
+When the signing protocol does not produce a valid signature, the Coordinator SHOULD abort; see {{sec-considerations}}
+for more information about FROST's security properties and the threat model.

-As such, a misbehaving participant can cause a denial-of-service on the signing protocol, such as by contributing malformed signature shares or refusing to participate.
+As a result of this property, a misbehaving participant can cause a denial-of-service on the signing protocol by contributing malformed signature shares or refusing to participate.
-Preventing this type of attack requires the Coordinator to identify the misbehaving participant such that applications can take corrective action to prevent denial-of-service.
-For example, one approach would be to remove the misbehaving participant from the set of allowed participants in future runs of FROST.
 FROST assumes the network channel is authenticated to allow for this identification.
-Beyond identifying the misbehaving participant, the Coordinator SHOULD abort when the signing protocol yields an invalid signature.
-See
-{{sec-considerations}} for more information about FROST's security properties and the threat model.
+FROST allows for identifying misbehaving participants that produce invalid signature shares as described in {{frost-aggregation}}.
+FROST does not provide accommodations for identifying participants that refuse to participate, though applications are assumed to detect when participants fail to engage in the signing protocol.

+In both cases, preventing this type of attack requires the Coordinator to identify misbehaving participants such that applications can take corrective action.
+The mechanism for acting on misbehaving participants is out of scope for this specification.
+However, one approach reasonable would be to remove the misbehaving participant from the set of allowed participants in future runs of FROST.

 # Ciphersuites {#ciphersuites}